 You can deploy a Workflow to one or more connected Launchpads or devices.

-Launchpad List: In the Launchpad List, you may select one or more (or all) Launchpads.
-Navigate to the Launchpad Actions menu, and choose “Deploy Workflow…” This will displays a list of available workflows.
-All devices connected to the selected Launchpad(s) will receive the workflow.
+In the Launchpad List, you may select one or more (or all) Launchpads.
+Navigate to the Launchpad Actions menu, and click Deploy Workflow.
+This displays a list of available Workflows.
+All devices connected to the selected Launchpad(s) will receive the Workflow.

-Launchpad Detail: You can also deploy to a single device by clicking on a Launchpad from Launchpad tab.
-This view shows a live display of all connected devices.
-Hover over a device to reveal an Actions menu, then select “Deploy Workflow…” This method is particularly useful when using GroundControl to troubleshoot a remote device.
+You can also deploy to a single device by clicking on a Launchpad from Launchpad tab.
+This view shows a live display of all connected devices, and if you’re using the Check Out features, it also displays a list of currently checked out devices.
+Hover over a device to reveal an Actions menu, then select Deploy Workflow… This method is particularly useful when using GroundControl to troubleshoot a remote device.

-Device Details: Single device deployments can also be done by selecting a device from the Devices tab.
-You’ll see a “Deploy Workflow” option from within the Device Details window.
+Single device deployments can also be done by selecting a device from the Devices tab > Deploy Workflow.

 Rules are a powerful way to automatically select and deploy workflows to devices based on criteria you choose.
 It works like this:

-- The Launchpad reads basic device information, including serial number, UDID, and model, and sends this information to the GroundControl server
+- The Launchpad reads basic device information, including serial number, UDID, and model, and sends this information to the GroundControl server.

-- The server begins evaluating rules from top-down, to determine which workflow to deploy, if any
+- The server begins evaluating rules from top-down, to determine which workflow to deploy, if any.

-- If the conditions match, the server deploys the specified workflow(s), and evaluation stops
+- If the conditions match, the server deploys the specified workflow(s), and evaluation stops.

-- If no conditions match, the “Default Workflow” is deployed, if it has been set
+- If no conditions match, the “Default Workflow” is deployed, if it has been set.

-For example, you can set up one workflow to deploy when an iPod touch is connected, and another for iPad Air.
+For example, you can set up one Workflow to deploy when an iPod Touch is connected, and another for iPad Air.
 You can also leverage device inventory by serial number, UDID, label and more.

-For more information, see the documentation on Automation.
+For more information, see Automation.